Source: Single-use plastics. A Roadmap for Sustainability. UN Environment Programme, 2018

 - There is a gap in regulations.
 Clear targets for reusable products are missing in legislation and without the push from governments, it is difficult to accelerate the transition from single-use to a circular economy.

 - Financial support to boost the reuse business models is underdeveloped, making it difficult for the entrepreneurs to deliver on the targeted transition.
 Reuse systems are quite complex to implement successfully as this requires the involvement of parties from the entire value chain of the product to come together.
-The customers’ engagement and involvement are important elements of reuse schemes and consumers need to have an incentive to participate.
+The customers’ engagement and involvement are important elements of reuse schemes and consumers need to have the incentive to participate.